kelvinink/crc-721/README.md

 Both GBRC-721 and ORC-721 lack the ability to extend roles.
 This means that within a collection, only one role can be assigned.
 However, with the highly flexible composability provided by the CRC-721 protocol, this requirement becomes achievable.
 In the following example, we will attempt to create a "Robot World" where various robots of different models and styles are members of the "Robot World" collection.
 Each robot plays a distinct role, possessing unique appearances, abilities, and personalities.

-## There is still Room for Improvement in terms of Customization
+## Limited Degree of Customization

 In GBRC-721, customization is not possible as both the image assets and the JSON used for minting the NFT are provided by the NFT issuer.
 Users are limited to selecting from the predetermined minting JSON options.